wufoo/docs/source/includes/_forms.md

 ```

-This endpoint retrieves a specific form.
+This request returns a specific form.
 To identify the desired form, you can either use the form hash or the form title.

-<aside class="notice">You can find the form identifier in either the Easy to Remember or the Permanent form URLs</aside>
+<aside class="notice">You can find the form identifier in either the Easy to Remember or the Permanent form URLs.
+Making a request for all Forms will also allow you to locate the form identifiers</aside>

 ### HTTP Request